-Client Addresses: the most important part of freight broker software in regards to your clients is to track the pickup and delivery locations (sheds).
+Client Addresses: the most important thing to consider for choosing software in regards to your clients is to track the pickup and delivery locations (sheds).
 Having all the sheds tracked in your system will allow you to easily create loads for the lanes you are working on.
 Knowing if those facilities are appointment based on first come first serve (FCFS) is also beneficial.

 Load History: having a record of the loads you ran will help tremendously not only when it comes time to send invoices but also when you are comparing rates or running a lane frequently.
 With a record of the common lanes, you have run for a customer you have a blueprint for future loads and can easily compare rates.

-Load Building: this is the most important aspect of your freight broker software choices.
-Everything else makes things much more efficient but without this function, you might as well have not even bothered with freight broker software.
+Load Building: this is the most important aspect of your potential software choices.
 To build a load you need to have sheds for pickup and delivery, carrier on the load, and location tracking.

-Location Tracking: this is the part of the freight broker software that helps you keep your customer happy.
+Location Tracking: Thus software helps keep your customers happy.
 Knowing when a load has been booked, dispatched, picked up, and delivered are four things you will want to relay to your client.
 In addition having a function allowing you to track the location of the load either with automatic GPS or manually logged updates will help you stay ahead of potential issues and set you apart from a Fed Ex or UPS where you have no idea where things are while on the road.

 Carrier on Load: having a list of qualified carriers is great and all, but what good is it if you cannot add them to loads.
 This makes tracking loads much more efficient and avoids confusion when you have several loads over the road.